guyrandalf/taskmanagerweb-cloud/README.md

 ## Development Environment

-I used Visual Studio Code as my editor, with TypeScript for type safety and NextJS 15 for the framework.
-I managed dependencies with npm, used Git/GitHub for version control, and tested the app in the browser with responsive design adjustments.
+I used Visual Studio Code for coding and Git/GitHub for version control.
+The programming language is TypeScript with NextJS 15 as the framework, and I utilized libraries like @supabase/supabase-js for database interaction and Prisma for ORM, managed with pnpm.

 ## Learn More